 To commence your return journey to the the coast, jump on the B160 Glenelg Highway and head to Hamilton, the regional civic centre and the home to Greater Hamilton’s only off-lead dog park!
-Pair this with a leisurely walk around Lake Hamilton or a meander through the gorgeous botanic gardens, and you’ll be more than ready to enjoy a bite to eat for lunch.
-You’re sure to find the perfect spot with over 40 eateries to choose from, of which you will have no choice but to walk off with a saunter through the CBD where local retailers are sure to tempt a touch of retail therapy.
+Pair this with a leisurely walk around Lake Hamilton or a meander through the gorgeous Botanic Gardens, and you’ll be more than ready to enjoy a bite to eat for lunch.
+You’re sure to find the perfect spot with an abundance of eateries to choose from, of which you will have no choice but to walk off with a saunter through the CBD where local retailers are sure to tempt a touch of retail therapy.

-As you round out your day (and to ensure you’re home in time for tea at Port Fairy’s only dedicated Fish & Chip shop, East Beach Fish and Chips, aka: a local gem praised by many near and far!), head for the volcanic hills of Macarthur, situated on the edge of a vast lava flow which occurred over 30,000 years ago and the home to the rustically
+As you round out your day (and to ensure you’re home in time for tea at Port Fairy’s iconic Fish & Chip shop, East Beach Fish and Chips, a local gem praised by many near and far!), head for the volcanic hills of Macarthur, situated on the edge of a vast lava flow which occurred over 30,000 years ago and the home to the rustically beautiful Suffoir Wines.

 PAUSE.
 STOP.
 AND STAY SAFE THESE SCHOOL HOLIDAYS.
 MAKE A CHOICE NOT TO DRIVE WHEN TIRED, BY FOLLOWING THESE GUIDELINES TO PREVENT DRIVING DROWSY.